 I also loved this shirt more than just a little:

 While we’re talking about ways to wear your Miraculous Medal, let’s embrace the tattoo trend, shall we?
-(But don’t get upset: It’s temporary tattoo!)
+(But don’t get upset: It’s a temporary tattoo!)

 Whether you’re gifting a guy or a gal, this bracelet would be the right sort of understated Catholic cool: